-Currently, the Archimede Outdoor Black watch is offered at pretty much affordable €640 base price, but you will have to spend more if you opt in for a rather limited set of options.
+Currently, the Archimede Outdoor Black watch is offered at pretty much affordable €640 base price, but you will have to spend more if you are to opt-in for a rather limited set of options.

-As usual, the German watchmaker will gladly offer you such (pricey) options as a nice display back with sapphire crystal (€85), and a wide range of straps from inexpensive leather (starting at approximately €25) and a bit generic-looking black silicone straps priced at some €70.
-You can even have the case back of the piece engraved with some unique message if you plan to buy one for your son or, well, significant other.
+As usual, the German watchmaker will gladly offer you such (pricey) options as a nice display back with a sapphire crystal (€85), and a wide range of straps from inexpensive leather (starting at approximately €25) and a bit generic-looking black silicone straps priced at some €70.
+You can even have the case back cover engraved with some unique message if you plan to buy one for your son or, well, significant other.

 Price: €640 (MSRP)

 Movement: Automatic, Caliber Sellita SW200, Swiss Made